epam/syndicate-rule-engine/QUICKSTART.md

 ## Licensed flow

 License flow is quite simple.
-You can receive so-called tenant-license-key from the license manager.
+You can receive so-called tenant-license-key from the Syndicate License Manager team.
 Then you just need to add this license on SRE side and execute the job for some tenant.
 The following commands assume that your tenant license key is in env `$TENANT_LICENSE_KEY` and the license under this key allows some AWS ruleset for tenant `EXAMPLE_TENANT_AWS`.
 All the keys or IDs that are used in the tutorial are mocked.